ebanner/cs393r_project/README.md

 Because it is impossible to determine whether the ball is being shot on goal or it is just really close with just the most recent location of the ball (i.e. a markov assumption), I'm going to be using a recurrent neural network for this task.
 The hope is that a RNN will learn to fire when the ball is close AND it is getting closer.

 Extensions to this idea include using progressively less and less information to detect a shot on goal.
-One could imagine backing off to the ball-relative coordinates of the ball, as well as the size of the ball and the pan of the head, with the ultimate goal being to go straight from images to a decision.
+One could imagine backing off to frame-relative coordinates of the ball in addition to the size of the ball and the pan of the head, with the ultimate goal of going straight from raw images to a decision.

 Because I'm as interested in the models as I am in the end application, I'm going to be implementing all of the discriminative models.
 Here are the ones I have planned: